 2018 Update: We still feel like this is a great discussion among working moms about the inevitable postpartum identity crisis — but you may also want to check out our more recent discussion where we asked the readers, how do you define yourself after having kids?

-When you were a new mom, did you feel lost?
+Did you feel like you went through a postpartum identity crisis as a new mom?
 How long did it take you to “feel like yourself” after giving birth and becoming a mom?
 Do you think you ever did, or rather just found a new groove as a mom?
 Which activities helped you feel like your old self again, and which ones made the difference most obvious?

 This is a big topic, but I think it’s a really important one.
 It’s also one of the things that was most — surprising, I guess? — about the whole experience of becoming a mom.
 Looking back I think, of COURSE everything is going to change once you have kids — and of course no one can explain it to you or prepare you for it beforehand.